Getting started with NDepend 3

 The part of the report is probably a lot more interesting if you intend to delve into a solution of which development you have not been a part of earlier on.

-However, for this solution, this part of the report didn’t give me anything that I did not already know.
+However, for this particular solution, this didn’t give me anything that I didn’t already know.

 Constraints

-Finally, NDepend has an amazing section, where code is evaluated according to all constraints, e.g.:
+NDepend also has an amazing section where code is evaluated according to constraints:

 Constraints